-In Children and Adolescents (8-18 years)

-In addition to the possible side effects listed above, Fluoxetine capsules may slow growth or possibly delay sexual maturity.
-Suicide-related behaviours (suicide attempt and suicidal thoughts), hostility, mania, and nose bleeds were also commonly reported in children.
+In children and adolescents (8-18 years) - In addition to the possible side effects listed above, Fluoxetine Capsules may slow growth or possibly delay sexual maturity.
+Suicide-related behaviours (suicide attempt and suicidal thoughts), hostility, mania and nose bleeds were also commonly reported in children.
 Reporting of side effects

-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
-By reporting side effects you can help provide more information on the safety of this medicine.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow card in the Google Play or Apple App Store.

+By reporting side effects you can help provide more information on the safety of this medicine